damondriscoll/AskChatGPT/README.md

 ```
 7. Set the variables at the top of AskChatGPT.py

-You can then run the file, if you want it to run every so often set up a schedule (I used Heroku Schedule)
+You can then run the file.
+If you want it to run every so often set up a scheduler (I used Heroku Schedule)